FirebirdRobotics/3019-docs/vision/vision_.md

 ### The video feed is cutting out to a rainbow test pattern/feed not available.

 This usually happens when the vision software is overloaded.
 Usually this can be fixed with a reboot.

+### The RIO is not receiving vision updates, but tags are shown detected on the Web interface after a deploy.

+Every time the RIO reboots, the coprocessors must also be rebooted in order to reestablish communications.
+If the RIO is rebooted without power cycling the bot, the coprocessors must be rebooted manually over SSH.